ajsmith607/ajsmith/content/portfolio/index.md

 <br/>

-## Smith and Mason (archived)
+## Smith and Mason

+(Archived.)

 Boutique men's personal care products based on my personal formulations.

-In this partnership, my primary contributions were product development and manufacturing, test marketing, supply chain and inventory management, bookkeeping and accounting, online and print graphic design and copy writing/editing (including marketing materials as well as product labels), website coding.
+I was a co-founder of this partnership, and my primary responsibilities included product development and manufacturing, test marketing, supply chain and inventory management, bookkeeping and accounting, online and print graphic design and copy writing/editing (including marketing materials as well as product labels), and website coding.

 ### Web site